System Design Space

 • TCP protocol - explains when DNS falls back to TCP, for example on truncation or zone transfer.

-• HTTP protocol - reminds you that every HTTP flow starts with name resolution and depends on DNS before it depends on the application.
+• HTTP protocol - reminds you that every HTTP request first hits name resolution — DNS has to answer before the application even starts.

 • Load Balancing - shows how DNS often becomes the first region or site selection layer before L4/L7 balancing.